Comparing Different Pipe Materials: Pros and Cons

 Galvanized Steel Pipes

 The galvanization process involves the application of a protective zinc layer to iron or steel pipes, notably extending their lifespan in comparison to uncoated steel.
-Commonly used in water supply systems of older constructions, these pipes are cut using reciprocating saws or hacksaws and joined with threaded fittings.
+These types of pipes are commonly used in water supply systems of older constructions, they are typically cut using reciprocating saws or hacksaws and joined with threaded fittings.

 However, it is critical to recognize their susceptibility to internal rusting over time, which can compromise water quality and lead to blockages.
 Consequently, their use in new installations has diminished.